 Leigh Road, Eastleigh, Hampshire

-Holy Cross, Eastleigh is a relatively modest building by Scoles.
+A relatively modest building by A. J. C. Scoles.
 Finance was evidently tight and the east end was never completed, hence the rendered walls to the sanctuary and Lady Chapel.
-Its character has been considerably affected by the additions on both sides in 1962.
+Its character has been considerably affected by additions on both sides in 1962.

 In 1921 two cottages next door were bought and turned into the presbytery.
 The church was enlarged with north and south galleried aisles and a western gallery in 1962.
-The church was reordered in the late 1980s and the altar brought forward.
+It was reordered in the late 1980s.

 Architect: A. J. C. Scoles